tensorflow/community/rfcs/20180821-differentiable-functional-while.md

 ## Objective

 This proposal talks about an implementation of [while_loop](https://www.tensorflow.org/api_docs/python/tf/while_loop) which adds a single While op to the GraphDef as opposed to the current implementation that uses [lower level primitives](https://arxiv.org/abs/1805.01772).
-The goal is to make it easier for compiler backends like XLA to [recognize](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/tf2xla/functionalize_while.cc) the while loop in the GraphDef.
-At runtime, a grappler pass will lower this op to the primitive dataflow ops for feature parity with the current implementation similar to how we do for the [If op](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/lower_if_op.cc).
+The goal is to simplify debugging and other analysis and to make it easier for compiler backends like XLA to [recognize](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/tf2xla/functionalize_while.cc) the while loop in the GraphDef.
+At runtime, a C++ optimization pass will lower this op to the primitive dataflow ops for feature parity with the current implementation similar to how we do for the [If op](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/lower_if_op.cc).

 ## Motivation